kantarjiev/BAMRU-Org/docs/google_calendar.md

 Gapi Credentials are stored in the .gcal_keys directory in the home directory of the project.
 For security, these keys are not loaded into our Git repo.

+You will need to gather three items to make it all work:
+1. the Calendar ID - get this from "My Calendar > Settings > Calendar Address"
+2. an issuer address - a service account from the Google API console
+3. a P12 certificate - download from the Google API console

 Ask AndyL to send you a private copy of the keys.
 Then you can edit the directory to include your new account information.